Chapter 25 BWV 26 Ach wie flüchtig ach wie nichtig

 The three-note ‘joy’ motive is also a feature of the instrumental accompaniment but in this context it has more the feeling of macabre absurdity.
 The choral writing reflects the final line of the closing chorale—-he who fears God shall remain forever.
 An eternity of sorrow is God’s will and it is to be feared; but there is, nevertheless, an alternative upon which Bach places full emphasis.

 No one could possibly be depressed by the forceful, driving energy of this movement, which seems to reveal something of Bach the man as well as Bach the (perhaps slightly sceptical) Lutheran.
-Similarly forceful fantasias in this key may be found in Cs 178, 33 and 111.

 If any doubts about Bach’s stance towards this text remain, the second movement dismisses them instantly.
 It is interesting that there is no recitative at this point.
 Clearly Bach intends to sustain the feelings of energy and positivity for as long as possible; hence this ebullient major key setting.